Is My Ex Entitled to My Social Security Benefits?

 Can my ex get my social security benefits?
 Transcript

-Hi, I’m Lee Rosin.
+Hi, I’m Lee Rosen.
 Can my ex get my social security benefits?
 Property

 division deals with everything, we deal with houses and cars and boats.
 We